Banging Toolbox

 The solo-bike counterpart of the Koova is the Steadyrack Mountain.

-Right off the bat, this rack has a mountain in its name because it’s geared more towards storing mountain bikes with larger tires that can be up to 2.8” wide.
+Right off the bat, this rack contains a mountain in its name because it’s geared more towards storing mountain bikes with larger tires that can be up to 2.8” wide.

 It’s not limited to just mountain bikes, anything weighing 77 lbs and under with less than 3” tires can sit comfortably on this rack.
 And they have another option for narrower bike tires as mentioned above.